Avashesh07/resq-data-pipeline/README.md

 ### CLV Calculation and Dashboard

-- Provides a clear approach to calculating CLV and visualizing the results in **Looker Studio** .
+- Provides a clear approach to calculating CLV.

 ---